jcmf/glulx-strings/README.md

 there's no valid string starting at that address.

-You can read about the gory details in section 3 of the spec, but the basic idea here, if I'm understanding correctly, is that every string is always represented as a sequence of aligned 16-bit words.
+You can read about the gory details in section 3 of the spec, but the basic idea here is that every string is always represented as a sequence of 16-bit words.
 Each such word contains three 5-bit values representing characters and/or fancy escape sequences, plus one bit indicating end-of-string.
 Some of the codes are "shifts" affecting how the next code is interpreted (e.g. uppercase), that are also used to harmlessly pad out the end of a string whose length isn't a multiple of three or whatever.
 There are also ways to refer to the "Unicode table" and the "abbrevation table" mentioned above.

 The `no_abbrev` flag is there to help us avoid accidentally recursively expanding abbreviations forever.

-      str_w = (word_addr, no_abbrev) ->
+      decodeString = (addr, no_abbrev) ->
         a = a0
         abbrev = tenbit = null
         pieces = []
         loop
-          if 2*word_addr + 1 >= bytes.length then return
+          if addr + 1 >= bytes.length then return
-          v = u16_w word_addr
+          v = u16 addr
-          word_addr += 1
+          addr += 2
           for shift in [10, 5, 0]
             z = (v >> shift) & 0x1f
             if abbrev
-              a = u16_b abbrev_byte_addr + 2*(32*(abbrev-1) + z)
+              a = u16 abbrev_addr + 2*(32*(abbrev-1) + z)
-              piece = str_w a, true
+              piece = decodeString a, true
               abbrev = null
               if not piece then return
               pieces.push piece